thclough/endangered_db/README.md

 *Figure 1*
 ![5,2,2 Figure 1](https://github.com/thclough/endangered_db/blob/main/query_output_and_visualizations/medical/medicine/Animalia/kg/Medicine%20-%20Animalia%20-%20kg%20-%20Trades%20vs%20Year%20by%20Appendix.png)

-There is sustained trade in Appendix III animal taxa.
+There is sustained trade in Appendix III animal taxa trade.
+Looking at the max taxa per year output (see below), the main driver for this trend is "mauremys reevesii" (the Chinese Pond Turtle) year after year.
+The plastron (or belly shell) of the Chinese Pond Turtle is common in traditional Chinese medicine <sup>4</sup>.

 <details>